noahseis/webrtc2sip/readme_install_walkthrough.txt

 ***********************************************************************************************************************************
 Version installed and tested with:
-ViciBox Redux v.5.0.2-130821 (zypper up && zypper refresh to grab the latest svn during vicibox-install) 1.8.29.0-vici asterisk
+ViciBox Redux v.5.0.2-130821 (zypper up && zypper refresh to grab the latest and greatest before vicibox-install) 1.8.29.0-vici asterisk
 (Standard Install)
 Install and testing was done to an external ip vicibox with 1 to 1 natting and appropriate iptables firewalling